The Study

 When the body processes a large amount of energy from food and physical activity, it burns more calories at rest, breaks down more fat, and reduces feelings of hunger, regardless of whether total calorie intake exceeds or falls short of expenditure.

-After losing weight, obese adults who eat more calories and burn more energy each day do not show different changes in calorie burning after meals or in blood sugar and insulin levels compared to those who eat fewer calories and burn less energy.
+After losing weight, obese adults who experience a high energy flux—meaning they eat and burn a lot of calories—do not show different changes in calorie burning after eating or in blood sugar and insulin levels compared to those with a low energy flux.